-Accounts receivable consists of trade accounts arising in the normal course of business.
+Accounts receivable consists of trade accounts arising in the normal course of business, and accounts receivable purchased by the Company from PhytoSPHERE under the Agreement.
 No interest is charged on past due accounts.
 Accounts for which no payments have been received after 30 days are considered delinquent and customary collection efforts are initiated.
 Accounts receivable are carried at original invoice amount less a reserve made for doubtful receivables based on a review of all outstanding amounts on a monthly basis.